Medically unexplained symptoms

 - Nerve signals from brain to gut can influence mood.
 Vagal stimulation is an emerging treatment for depression

-- In IBS, normal gut sensation is perceived as abnormal, this leads to distress, psychological distress affects the gut via the ENS leading to more symptoms and worsening mood via vagal feedback
+- In IBS, normal gut sensation is perceived as abnormal, this leads to distress, psychological distress affects the gut via the enteric nervous system, leading to more symptoms and worsening mood via vagal feedback

 The cognitive triad in MUS

 Selective attention lowers the threshold of symptom detection and lack of explanation increases anxiety, symptoms and symptom focus.
-Stress cues become associated with symptoms, symptom avoidance and activity restriction occurs and the individual therefore becomes locked in a vicious cycle of symptoms, illness behaviour, anxiety and avoidance.
+Stress cues become associated with symptoms and symptom avoidance, activity restriction occurs and the individual therefore becomes locked in a vicious cycle of symptoms, illness behaviour, anxiety and avoidance.

 Interventions and treatment options in MUS